cmdcolin/oddgenes/README.md

 ### VDJ Recombination

 VDJ recombination is a process of somatic recombination (using "recombination signal sequences") that is done in immune cells.
 Different gene segments of class "V", class "D", and class "J" exons (sometimes to exons are referred to as "genes" themselves) are somatically rearranged into coherent genes that are then transcribed and immune diversity.
+Splicing at the DNA level is not precise, with terminal transferase adding random nucleotides to further diversify the sequences

 https://en.wikipedia.org/wiki/V(D)J_recombination

 ### MHC region